abbbi/qmpbackup/README.md

 ### Compressing backups

-The `--compress` option can be used to enable compression for target files during the blockdev-backup operation, this can save quite some storage space on the created target images.
+The `--compress` option can be used to enable compression for target files during the `blockdev-backup` operation.
+This can save quite some storage space on the created target images, but may slow down the backup operation.

 ```
  qmpbackup --socket /tmp/vm backup [..] --compress